5 reasons why you Should Invite Children to your Wedding

 But no matter what you do, it’s really is totally up to you!

-P. S. if you’re planning your wedding and are looking for a photographer who knows how to work with kids Dave could be the guy.
-He was a primary school teacher for 5 years before starting Dave Fuller Photography so knows what they’re like!
+Whether you’re planning a wedding with kids and are looking for a photographer who knows how to work with kids, & take awesome, natural photos of them, Dave could be the guy.
+He was a primary school teacher for 7 years before starting Dave Fuller Photography, so could be the guy!